Permafrost/Tundra/SERVICES.md

   [regular expression pattern] replaced.
 * `$pattern` is the [regular expression pattern] to match against the given string.
 If not specified, no replacement will occur.
+* `$pattern.literal?` is a boolean indicating whether the pattern is a literal or a [regular expression pattern].
+If literal, the pattern is converted to a [regular expression pattern] that matches the given literal string.
+Defaults to `false`.
 * `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
 If not specified, no replacement will occur.
-* `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If `false`, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+* `$replacement.literal?` is a boolean indicating if the replacement string should be treated as a literal string.
+If `false`, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
 Defaults to `false`.
-* `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
-If not specified, defaults to all occurrences.
+* `$occurrence.first?` is a boolean indicating if only the first occurrence of the given pattern should be replaced.
+Defaults to `false`, where all occurrences of the pattern are replaced.

 #### Outputs: